If you’re researching the RV life, you may have heard a thing or two about “boondocking” and could be wondering, “what is it?”

 Head to an RV park or stay in your driveway for a weekend.

-As long as you put away the power cable, water, and sewer hose, you’ll get the idea of what boondocking feels like.
+As long as you put away the power cable, water, and sewer hose, you’ll get an idea of what boondocking feels like.

 When you’re ready, you can move on to a boondocking spot you’re ready for.